Aliases for HIST2H3C Gene

 GeneCards Summary for HIST2H3C Gene

-HIST2H3C (Histone Cluster 2, H3c) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+HIST2H3C (Histone Cluster 2 H3 Family Member C) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
 GO annotations related to this gene include protein heterodimerization activity and histone binding.
 An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for HIST2H3C Gene